-- (1) Ensure that sustainment factors are fully considered at all key life-cycle management decision points, and that appropriate measures are taken to reduce operating and support costs by influencing system design early in development, developing sound product support strategies, and addressing key drivers of cost. - (2) Periodically assess product support performance and assist program managers, users, resource sponsors, and materiel enterprise stake holders to take corrective action to prevent degraded materiel readiness or operations and support cost growth. - (3) Initiate system modifications, as necessary, to improve performance and reduce ownership costs, as constrained by 10 U.S.C.
-2244a (Reference (n)).

-- 3. LIFE-CYCLE SUSTAINMENT PLAN (LCSP).
+- (1) Ensure that sustainment factors are fully considered at all key life-cycle management decision points, and that appropriate measures are taken to reduce operating and support costs by influencing system design early in development, developing sound product support strategies, and addressing key drivers of cost. - (2) Periodically assess product support performance and assist program managers, users, resource sponsors, and materiel enterprise stake holders to take corrective action to prevent degraded materiel readiness or O&S cost growth. - (3) Initiate system modifications, as necessary, to improve performance and reduce ownership costs, consistent with the limitations prescribed in 10 U.S.C.
+2244a (Reference (g)). - 3.
+LIFE-CYCLE SUSTAINMENT PLAN (LCSP).
 Program managers for all programs are responsible for developing and maintaining an LCSP consistent with the product support strategy, beginning at Milestone A. The plan will describe sustainment influences on system design and the technical, business, and management activities to develop, implement, and deliver a product support package that maintains affordable system operational effectiveness over the system life cycle and seeks to reduce cost without sacrificing necessary levels of program support.
 The Acquisition Strategy will also include an overview of the product support strategy and sustainment-related contracts. - a.
-The Under Secretary of Defense for Acquisition, Technology and Logistics (USD(AT&L)) will approve acquisition category (ACAT) ID, ACAT IAM, and USD(AT&L)-designated special interest program LCSPs at each decision point. - b.
-The Component Acquisition Executive, or designee, will approve LCSPs for ACAT IC, ACAT IAC, and ACAT II and below programs at each acquisition decision point after the Materiel Development Decision. - c.
-The LCSP will be updated at each decision point to reflect the increased maturity of the product support strategy, any changes in the corresponding product support package, current risks, and any cost reduction activities. - (1) At Milestone A, the LCSP will focus on development of sustainment metrics to influence design, the product support strategy, and on actions that can be taken prior to Milestone B to reduce future operating and support costs.
-Planning will use factors and assumptions consistent with those used in the analysis of alternatives and affordability analysis, or justify any deviation from those factors and assumptions. - (2) At the Development Request for Proposals Release Decision Point and Milestone B, the LCSP will focus on finalizing the sustainment metrics, integrating sustainment considerations with design activities, and refining the execution plan for the design, acquisition, fielding, and competition of sustainment activities. - (3) At Milestone C, if applicable, the LCSP will focus on ensuring operational supportability and verifying performance.
-It will include a comprehensive description of the product support package elements, competition, and fielding plan. - (4) At the Full-Rate Production Decision or Full Deployment Decision, the LCSP will focus on how sustainment performance is measured, managed, assessed, and reported; and the actions to adjust the product support package to ensure continued competition and cost control while meeting warfighter mission requirements. - (5) After Initial Operational Capability (IOC), the LCSP is the principle document governing the system's sustainment.
+The Under Secretary of Defense for Acquisition, Technology and Logistics (USD(AT&L)) (or as designated) will approve acquisition category (ACAT) ID, ACAT IAM, and USD(AT&L)-designated special interest program LCSPs. - b.
+The Component Acquisition Executive (CAE), or designee, will approve LCSPs for ACAT IC, ACAT IAC, and ACAT II and below programs. - c.
+The LCSP will be updated at each milestone and specified decision points to reflect the increased maturity of the product support strategy, any changes in the corresponding product support package, current risks, and any cost reduction activities. - (1) At Milestone A, the LCSP will focus on development of sustainment metrics to influence design and the product support strategy, and on actions that can be taken prior to Milestone B to reduce future operating and support costs, including software sustainment.
+Planning will use factors and assumptions consistent with those used in the analysis of alternatives and affordability analysis, or justify any deviation from those factors and assumptions.

+- (2) At the Development Request for Proposals Release Decision Point and Milestone B, the LCSP will focus on finalizing the sustainment metrics, integrating sustainment considerations with design and risk management activities, and refining the execution plan for the design, acquisition, fielding, and competition of sustainment activities. - (3) At Milestone C, if applicable, the LCSP will focus on ensuring operational supportability and verifying performance. - (4) At the Full-Rate Production Decision or Full Deployment Decision, the LCSP will focus on how sustainment performance is measured, managed, assessed, and reported; and the actions to adjust the product support package to ensure continued competition and cost control while meeting warfighter mission requirements. - (5) After IOC, the LCSP is the principle document governing the system's sustainment.
 Programs will update the plan whenever there are changes to the product support strategy, or every 5 years, whichever occurs first, supported by appropriate analyses, sustainment metrics, sustainment costs, system components or configuration (hardware and software), environmental requirements, and disposal plans or costs.